oorestisime/oasome/src/md/mayan/index.md

 ![Chichen itzan El castillo](chichenitza5.jpg)

-They are one of the largest ruins around and probably one of the most important cities of the Mayan world.
+This is one of the largest ruins around and probably one of the most important cities of the Mayan world.
 They combine a bit of everything, an impressive pyramid (El Castillo), a great Ball court, a temple of warriors with its thousand columns, an observatory (El Caracol) and a sacred cenote.

 <photo-composition><img src="chichenitza6.jpg" /><img src="chichenitza9.jpg" /></photo-composition>

 ![Temple of warriors](chichenitza7.jpg)

 Enough to keep you busy for a handful of hours depending on your interest in the historical details of the site.
-Besides finding out about the well known pyramid and the ball court we enjoyed finding out about the the details of the sacrifices that happened at the sacred cenote.
+Besides exploring the well known pyramid and the ball court we enjoyed finding out about the the details of the sacrifices that happened at the sacred cenote.

 ![The sacred cenote](chichenitza8.jpg)